covid19mm/covid19mm.github.io/_posts/2020-03-25-second-report.markdown

 The average degree has consistently declined since February 25, all over the Italian regions as shown in the figure below.
 Whereas, before the outbreak, differences in average degree were clearly visible between workdays and weekends, such differences appear to vanish after restrictions measured are rolled out by the Italian Government
 The decline has somehow been faster in the North, due to the early implementation of the restrictions, but after the national lockdown imposed on March 11 the decline has been consistent everywhere.
-In the week of March 14-21, the value of *&lt k &gt* seems to have plateaued almost everywhere.
+In the week of March 14-21, the value of *&lt; k &gt;* seems to have plateaued almost everywhere.
 In Central and Southern Italy, the average degree has slightly increased on March 17-18 but declined again in the following days.

 On March 21, the average degree has declined from the pre-outbreak averages by **34% in the North**, **34% in the Center** and **25% in the South and the Islands**.